lucat1/unibo_08574_progetto/README.md

-The identifier for a new born process (pid for short) is generated in a semi-unique way, which provides a good balance between raw performance and roboustness.
+The identifier for a new born process (pid for short) is generated in a semi-unique way, which provides a good balance between raw performance and robustness.
 The 32 bits of the pid are initially subdivided into two sections:

-- the lower `MAX_PROC_BITS` bits identify the index of the underlying `pcb_t` structure in the table of al `pcb_t`s;
+- the lower `MAX_PROC_BITS` bits identify the index of the underlying `pcb_t` structure in the table of all `pcb_t`s;
 - the remaining `WORD_BITS - MAX_PROC_BITS` bits are set to the lower bits of the `recycle_count` counter.